AustinPerry22/fs-journal/journal/02/questions.md

 06. Give an example of a JavaScript `Conditional`:

-    > an if statement is a conditional in js.
+    > An if statement is a conditional in javascript.

 07. What is the main difference between `parameters` and `arguments`?